-When running a small business, it is often a difficult decision to choose the amount to pay yourself.
-While there is no magic formula to determine how much to pay yourself, there are a few key points to keep in mind:
+When running a small business, it is often difficult to choose a salary amount for yourself.
+While there is no magic formula to determine the perfect amount, there are a few key points to keep in mind.

 *($500,000 x 10%) + (($700,000 – $500,000) x 15%) = $50,000 + $30,000 = $80,000

 When you run your own company, the notion of hourly wages evaporates.
 As a small business owner, you might work longer hours, so paying yourself by the hour can get pretty costly.
 On the other hand, if you need help running your business and decide to hire staff members, it might be more economical to pay them by the hour.
 Try to minimize your overhead as much as possible until your net profits increase.
 As your business begins to grow, you can slowly add people to your team and pay them fair wages.

 As a small business owner, it’s important to stick to a budget.
 Make your salary part of your business budget to ensure you earn a fair wage and still have enough money to run and grow your operation.
 More than, 4.3 million customers use QuickBooks to help manage their small businesses.
 Join them today to help your business thrive for free.